 -

-To make a seat reservation if you have a Eurail or Interrail pass or have already bought a ticket
+To make a seat reservation if you already have a Eurail/Interrail pass or ticket

 Bahn.de lets you add a seat reservation when you buy a ticket, and most of the time it can sell stand-alone seat reservations on this route if you already have a ticket or have an Interrail or Eurail pass.
 Seat reservations usually open 2 months ahead, you simply run the enquiry using the Book seat only link under the red search button.
 If booking isn't open or can't be done for any other reason it'll say reservation impossible.